feedbin/feedbin/README.md

 Installation
 -------------
 Ultimately, you'll need a Ruby environment and a Rack compatible application server.
-For development [Pow](http://pow.cx/) is recommended.

 First, install the dependencies listed under requirements.